 Let us have a look at some of the colors, and their effects on our bodies;

 Regulates the pituitary gland, fights depression, bulimia, and other psychosomatic conditions affecting the gastric system.
 It is useful in calming the nervous system, fights irritability, insomnia and can be used to assist in recovery from nervous breakdowns.
+Click here to read recent studies on how the color green can be used to assist in dealing with migraine headaches.

 Calming.
 Stimulates the parasympathetic system, reduces blood pressure and calms both breathing and heart-rate.
 It has anti-inflammatory and muscle relaxing effects.
 Fights both physical and mental tension and is used to assist in relaxation.

 Is used to energise and stimulate.
 Affects the heart by increasing pulse rate, and the muscles by increasing their tension.
 Influences vitality, and increases body temperature.
 Can be used to develop excitement and sensuality.
+Click here to read an interesting article on how the color red can significantly improve deteriorating eyesight, and the scientific studies that support this theorem.

 Increases neuromuscular tone.
 Purifies blood, helps digestion, and has a cleansing effect.
 Strongly stimulates happiness, brings on a sense of security, as well as a strong feeling of well-being.